astronomer/astro-docs/enterprise/v0.25/06_manage-astronomer/11_configure-nfs.md

 - [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)
 - [helm](https://helm.sh/docs/intro/install/)
-- Astronomer version 0.25.x or higher
+- Astronomer Enterprise v0.25.1+

 ### Step 1: Create OIDC provider and link to your EKS instance

-Instead of adding extra permissions to the IAM role for the EKS worker nodes, best practice is to leverage IAM Roles for Service Accounts (IRSA) so that services can communicate with AWS APIs directly.
+Instead of adding extra permissions to the IAM role for the EKS worker nodes, we recommend that you use IAM Roles for Service Accounts (IRSA) so that services can communicate with AWS APIs directly.

 1. Export environment variables specific to your installation: